AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/calculatorV2Structure/groups.rst

 ======

 Groups are the main and most visually obvious way to split content in a calculator.
-A group contains :ref:`blocks <uxBlocks>` (which are grouped in :ref:`columns and matrices<uxMatricesColumns>`) that participate in the same calculations or are contextually connected.
+A group contains :ref:`blocks <uxBlocksSummary>` (which are grouped in :ref:`columns and matrices<uxMatricesColumns>`) that participate in the same calculations or are contextually connected.

 [TODO image]